jsdevel/node-tmp-debug/README.md

 npm install -g tmp-debug
 ```

-Then you can add this to any file unde `node_modules`:
+Then you can add this to any file under `node_modules`:

 ```javascript
 var tmpDebug = require('tmp-debug')('log.txt');